onap/ccsdk-oran/docs/guide/developer-guide.rst

    * Query functions that can find all policies in a RIC, all policies owned by a service (R-APP), all policies of a type etc.
    * Maps O1 resources (ManagedElement) as defined in O1 to the controlling RIC.

 The Policy Management Service can be accessed over the REST API.
-See :ref:`pms-api` for how to use the API.
+See :ref:`pms_api` for how to use the API.

 Configuration of certs
 ----------------------